Spontaneous collapse effects on relativistic fermionic matter: Dyson-Schwinger equations

 For Lindbladian systems, the equilibrium symmetry imposes strong restrictions on the Green functions.
 Particularly, the equilibrium symmetry imposes that the two-point functions must respect the following identity \cite{Sieberer25}:

 The above relation is the well-known fluctuation-dissipation relation (FDR).
-Going further, the object that composes the quartic vertex transforms as:

-is clearly not invariant under $\mathcal{T}_{}beta$.
+Going further, the bilinear object that composes the quartic vertex is clearly not invariant under $\mathcal{T}_{\beta}$.
 Thus, the vertex and, in consequence, the total action will be invariant under thermal symmetry only in the limit $\beta \to 0$.
-Thus, one can affirm that the CSL model is an out-of-equilibrium system.
+Thus, one can affirm that the CSL model is an out-of-equilibrium system with no steady states.